anggrdwjy/proxmox-non-subscription/README.md

-## This Tools Non Subscription Proxmox Version 7.4 - 8.3
+## This Tools For Simple Update Repository Proxmox Version 7.4 - 8.3  Non Subscription

 ## Information

 Before using this program, make sure to update the repository `sudo apt update` and install git `sudo apt install git -y` to maximize the running of the program.
 I am not responsible for any consequences caused by this program.
 It is recommended to use this script when the new server is installed.
 This program has been tested on Proxmox 7.4 - 8.3.

 ## Features
-* Simple Update Repository for Proxmox 7.4 - 8.3 Non-Subscription
+* Script Automation for Update Repository Proxmox 7.4 - 8.3 Non-Subscription

 ## Tested Version
 * Proxmox 7.4